pavel-trafimuk/timeinc-storefront/README.md

     /nas01/apps/subs3/content/cmdev/assets/appstorefronts-jq/{BRAND_CODE}/adobe/apple/ipad/v25

 There are a couple helpful scripts in `bin/` that can make deployment relatively easy.
-This is a simple compile and upload of the EW assets:
+This is a simple compile and commit of the EW assets:

-    bin/build EW
-    bin/upload EW
+    bin/deploy EW

-you'll then need to ssh into the server and commit/tag the files you uploaded.
+Which will run `bin/build EW` then checkout the appropriate folder from CVS, copy in the newly built files, commit and tag them.

 You may want to add the following to your .bash_profile to ease this process: